hbctraining/Intro-to-R-online-Catalyst/lessons/5A_Segment_5_Video_A.md

 ## Inspecting data structures

 There are a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
-In this segment we will be utilizing some of the data objects we have created in segments 2A, 2B, 2C, importing-exporting data; specifically `metadata`, `glenghts`, `expression`.
+In this segment we will be utilizing some of the data objects we have created in segments 2B and importing-exporting-data; specifically `metadata`, `glenghts`, `expression`.
 If you do not have these objects, you can follow the instructions provided below the video.

 Basically, you will need to download [a `.csv` file](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv) to your working directory and run the following lines of code.